 Support Various OS and Applications: With virtual machines, you can:

-- Use legacy applications that require outdated operating systems on the newer hardware.
+- use legacy applications that require outdated operating systems on newer hardware.
 This can be useful in environments where maintenance contracts on the existing old hardware expire.

 - A virtual machine is a software representation of a physical computer and its components.
 Each VM is treated as a completely independent virtual computer system.